ray-project/ray/doc/source/serialization.rst

   pickle.dumps([1, 2, 3])  # prints b'\x80\x03]q\x00(K\x01K\x02K\x03e.'
   pickle.loads(b'\x80\x03]q\x00(K\x01K\x02K\x03e.')  # prints [1, 2, 3]

 Pickle (and the variant we use, cloudpickle) is general-purpose.
-They can serialize a large variety of Python objects.
+It can serialize a large variety of Python objects.
 However, for numerical workloads, pickling and unpickling can be inefficient.
 For example, if multiple processes want to access a Python list of numpy arrays, each process must unpickle the